WillDobe/WillDobe/README.md

 - 👋 Hi, I’m @WillDobe
 - 👀 I’m interested in project management
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on tutorial
 - 📫 How to reach me willbedone26@yahoo.com

 <!---